 support, City Council voted to rename Cantrell Avenue.

 profile of Dr. King in the center of the picture sheds the light of hope that

 forms the background of the web site.

-- Its opening inspired Mr. Stan Maclin to seek our street renaming.
+The monument's opening gave hope to one individual, Stan Maclin, to seek our street renaming.

-before being brought back to see the hope of his dream realized.
+before being brought back to see his dream realized.

 Harrisonburg has been strong with individuals who were a stone of hope

 as the community overcame the despair of slavery, Jim Crow and